 Reserved lanes network

-For a new structured, strong and reliable network
+For a structured, strong and reliable network

 Bus priority measures, or BPMs, are installations on the road network that ensure priority is given to buses.They help: